Fort Myers DUI Lawyers

 People facing DUI or BUI charges in Fort Myers or in Lee County, Florida, can contact our law offices to discuss the legal matter with one of our experienced Fort Myers DUI Defense Lawyers now.

-Our Musca Law has over 150 years of combined criminal defense practice experience handling DUI and BUI cases throughout the state of Florida.
+Our Fort Myers criminal defense attorneys have over 150 years of combined experience handling DUI and BUI cases throughout the state of Florida.
 For your no-cost case review, contact us at (888) 484-5057 to receive your confidential case evaluation.